 - Once the squash is roasted and the sauce is made you combine it all in a baking dish with some store-bought cheese tortellini.
 The pasta cooks right in the sauce so there’s no need to boil it ahead of time.
 Top it with some grated Parmesan cheese, pop it in the oven, and about 30 minutes later you’ll have a cozy baked pasta dish for two.

 I hope you’ll check out this little labor of love of mine.
-It will be released November 6th and is available now for pre-order!Print
+It’s available now at these retailers!Print

 Fresh herbs and roasted yellow squash pair with cheese tortellini to make a creamy sauce.
 I like to simmer the onion and garlic in the goat cheese sauce and then remove them before adding the pasta so the sauce is creamy smooth and subtly flavored.